PaimaStudios/paima-engine-docs/docs/home/350-game-node-api/1-introduction.md

 *NOTE*: this feature is still experimental, and we will update which endpoints work and which ones don't as well as subtle differences at a later time

+## (JSON) Precompile information

+You can find information about all the [precompiles](../100-state-machine/325-creating-events/300-precompiles/100-introduction.md) of the node at `http://localhost:3333/docs/precompiles`